cmdaoust/Experiment-Instruction-Manuals/Instrumental-Emotion-Regulation/Instruction_Manual.md

 > [See detailed SOP here](https://github.com/cmdaoust/Experimental-SOPs/blob/main/EDA/EDA_SOP.md)

 #### **Explanation**
-> “Electrodermal Activity (EDA) is a non-invasive measure of physiological arousal via skin sweat.”
+> “Electrodermal Activity (EDA) is measures how electrically conductive your skin is, which is affected by how much sweat there is on the skin.”

 #### **Procedure**
 1. Show **diagram** of electrode placement.